el-tocino/mycroft-local-wiki/README.md

 ## Better options
-If you have a machine that can run mysql instead of sqlite, and has more than 1gb of ram, you might consider doing this.
 A pi3 and this is, frankly, slow to the point of impracticality.
 If you have a beefier machine, go for it.
-Locally compiled versions of apache2, php, mariadb with 2gb of innodb buffer pool, running on a xeon make for a more reasonable backend to do this.
+Locally compiled versions of apache2, php, mariadb, and running the db with 1-2gb of innodb buffer pool, make for a more reasonable backend to do this.